giogina/SpectraMatcher/documentation/plot_controls.md

 <figure><img src=".gitbook/assets/Axis_right_click_menu.png" alt=""><figcaption></figcaption></figure>

-## Slider controls
+## Sliders

 All sliders can be changed in four different ways:
 * **Dragging the handle**,
 * **Scrolling the mouse wheel** while hovering the mouse over the slider,
 * **Ctrl+Click** to enter an exact numerical value,
 * Using **arrow keys** to adjust the last altered slider in the corresponding direction:
-  * The vertical arrow keys **↑ ↓** alter the most recently changed vertical spectrum shift, spectrum scale, or global vertical spacing.\
+  * The vertical arrow keys **↑ ↓** alter the most recently changed vertical spectrum shift, spectrum scale, or global vertical spacing.
   * The horizontal arrow keys **← →** adjust the most recently changed spectrum wavenumber shift, half width, or anharmonic correction factor.

 Holding down **Shift** while scrolling or using arrow keys allows for finer adjustments.